learntheropes/btcpay-booking/README.md

 - Static generate pages without cookies.
 - Multilingual: English, Spanish and Italian out of the box with the easy option to add additional translations.

+## Payment methods, fees and development status
+- Bitcoin: onchain and lightning network, no fee.
+Fully implemented.
+- Crypto: all the currencies supported by [SideShift](https://sideshift.ai/eth/btc), unclear fee, probably between 0.5% and 1% paid by the buyer.
+Not implemented yet but planned.
+- Fiat: I will support only fiat methods not requiring KYC and with the merchant personal info not visible to buyers (proxy services):
+  - SEPA (EU) in EUR and CHF, fee about 1.5% paid by the buyer.
+Implemented.
+  - PIX (Brazil) in BRL.
+Fee unknown yet, paid by the buyer.
+Planned with backed under development.

 ## Setup
 1. Clone the repo.
 2. Edit the repo configuration in `./content/settings.yaml` accordingly to your needs.
 The file is commented to explain each setting meaning.